 The Needs Portrayal (for retrospective claims only) will look at twelve care domains, including behaviour, cognition, psychological and emotional needs, and communication, which are then sub-divided into low, moderate, high, severe or priority levels of need.
 Generally speaking, the score of one ‘priority’ or two ‘severes’ will be indicative of a primary health need and, as a consequence, eligibility for CHC funding will be likely.

-Cotinuing Healthcare Funding
+Continuing Healthcare Funding

-While the 30 September (2012) deadline has long since passed, the NHS may still consider retrospective CHC claims if there are “exceptional circumstances”.
+While the 30 September (2012) care fees refunds deadline for has long since passed, the NHS may still consider retrospective CHC claims if there are “exceptional circumstances”.
 Again, the Department of Health has been unclear as to what constitutes an “exceptional circumstance”.
 However, looking at the previous 2007 cut-off point, an exceptional circumstance could arise where a health professional was involved and it should have been reasonably apparent that an individual should have been assessed for CHC funding but was not.

 Posted on Feb 14th, 2013 by Lyons Davidson